-WEST MAUI - Arts Education for Children Group is presenting Jazz Maui 2013, a celebration of America's original musical art form, through July 7 at various venues on the island.
+WEST MAUI – Arts Education for Children Group will present Jazz Maui 2013, a celebration of America’s original musical art form, from July 1-7 at various venues on the island.

 The annual Fourth of July Concert in the Park on the Lahaina Library lawn begins at 4:30 p.m. on Thursday, July 4, featuring University of Hawaii Maui College Institute of Hawaiian Music students performing under the direction of George Kahumoku Jr. The Maui Community Band led by Lisa Owen will then play traditional holiday favorites at the free show.

-On Friday, July 5, a free afternoon concert will be held at Whalers Village from 2 to 4 p.m., featuring the UHMC Institute of Hawaiian Music students and cameo performances by the Louis Romanos Quartet and other Jazz Maui performers.
+On Friday, July 5, a free afternoon concert will be held at Whalers Village from 2 to 4 p.m., featuring the U.H.
+Maui Institute of Hawaiian Music students and cameo performances by the Louis Romanos Quartet and other Jazz Maui performers.

 Pau Hana Jazz at Kahana Grill in the Kahana Gateway Center with Ellen Bellerose and Shiro Mori begins at 3:30 p.m. on Friday.
 There is no cover charge.

 Also on Friday, an exclusive party will be held at a private residence in Kaanapali to raise funds for Jazz Maui’s music education programs.